Daimler CFO sees continued car sales growth in China in 2014

-FRANKFURT (Reuters) - Daimler (DAIGn.DE) Chief Financial Officer Bodo Uebber said he did not see a sign of a slowdown in car sales in China this year.
+FRANKFURT, April 30 (Reuters) - Daimler Chief Financial Officer Bodo Uebber said he did not see a sign of a slowdown in car sales in China this year.

 “In the area of passenger cars we see continued good growth in China,” Uebber said in response to a question about whether there were signs of a slowdown.